Dihydroxyphenylalanine transaminase

-Thus, the two substrates of this enzyme are 3,4-dihydroxy-L-phenylalanine and 2-oxoglutarate, whereas its two products are 3,4-dihydroxyphenylpyruvate and L-glutamate.
+The two substrates of this enzyme characterised from guinea pig brain are L-DOPA (3,4-dihydroxy-L-phenylalanine) and α-ketoglutaric acid.
+Its products are 3,4-dihydroxyphenylpyruvic acid and L-glutamic acid.
+It is part of the pathway in Rhodobacter sphaeroides that breaks down phenylalanine and tyrosine.

 This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
 The systematic name of this enzyme class is 3,4-dihydroxy-L-phenylalanine:2-oxoglutarate aminotransferase.
 Other names in common use include dopa transaminase, dihydroxyphenylalanine aminotransferase, aspartate-DOPP transaminase (ADT), L-dopa transaminase, dopa aminotransferase, glutamate-DOPP transaminase (GDT), phenylalanine-DOPP transaminase (PDT), DOPA 2-oxoglutarate aminotransferase, and DOPAATS.
-This enzyme participates in tyrosine metabolism.
-It employs one cofactor, pyridoxal phosphate.